nguyenvanthanhdat/soe-vinorm/README.md

 - The normalized results are then inserted back into the original sentence, resulting in the desired normalized sentence.

 ### Other details
+- Add custom if else words for hotfixes.
+  - Single-word hotfixes are one word mappings (e.g., "COVID" -> "Cô Vít")
+  - Multi-word hotfixes are mappings for phrases using aho-corasick algorithm.
 - Foreign NSWs are currently kept as-is.
 - Abbreviation expansion model
   - **v0.1**: Quantized PhoBERT model combined with a Vietnamese abbreviation dictionary.